onebirdrocks/onebirdrocks.github.io/_pages/about.md

 I am passionate about new technologies and tech products, and I love building products from scratch.
 As an engineer with a deep enthusiasm for product and design thinking, I excel at connecting details with user and business needs.

-I currently reside in Shanghai.
+I currently reside mainly in Shanghai.
+Occasionally, I work at various WeWork locations, experiencing the lifestyle of a digital nomad.

 ##### Professional Experience
 - R&D Manager for Experimentation Platform at eBay